Piano Concerto No. 2 (Rachmaninoff): Modern reception and legacy

 No other concerto by Rachmaninoff was as popular with audiences and pianists alike as his Second Concerto; the musicologist Glen Carruthers attributes this popularity with "memorable melodies [which] appear in each movement".
 Rachmaninoff's biographer Geoffrey Norris characterized the concerto as "notable for its conciseness and for its lyrical themes, which are just sufficiently contrasted to ensure that they are not spoilt either by overabundance or overexposure."
 Stephen Hough on an article with The Guardian posits that the composition is "his most popular, most often performed and, arguably, the most perfect structurally.
 It sounds as if it wrote itself, so naturally does the music flow".
 Another article by John Ezard and David Ward calls it one of the "most often performed concertos in the repertoire.
-Its emergence - in each year so far of the new century - as the British classical listening public's favourite tune indicates Rachmaninov's position as perhaps the most popular mainstream composer of the last 70 years."
-In 2022, the piece was voted number two in the Classic FM annual "Hall of Fame" poll, and has consistently ranked in the top three.
+Its emergence – in each year so far of the new century – as the British classical listening public's favourite tune indicates Rachmaninov's position as perhaps the most popular mainstream composer of the last 70 years."
+In 2023, 2024 and 2025, the piece was voted number one in the Classic FM annual Hall of Fame poll and has consistently ranked in the top three.

 Numerous films—such as William Dieterle's September Affair (1950), Charles Vidor's Rhapsody (1954), and Billy Wilder's The Seven Year Itch (1955)—borrow themes from the concerto.
 David Lean's romantic drama Brief Encounter (1945) utilizes the music widely in its soundtrack, and Frank Borzage's I've Always Loved You (1946) features it heavily; this has further popularized the work.
-The concerto has also inspired numerous songs, and is frequently used in figure skating programmes.
+Steve Pemberton's Inside No. 9 heavily utilized its soundtrack in the episode "A Quiet Night In", with almost the entire episode being devoid of speech, and the audio almost entirely following the concertos soundtrack.
+The concerto has also inspired numerous songs and is frequently used in figure skating programmes.